- Summer Research Programs

 - Students within their first two years of medical school or final three years of undergraduate studies are eligible to apply.

-- Students will need a letter of reference form their school for enrollment.
+- Students will need a letter of reference from their school for enrollment.

 - Students must arrange their own housing.

 Interns report to their mentors and come to work at 8 a.m. and leave at 5 p.m., Monday through Friday.
 Interns have the opportunity to attend imaging and multidisciplinary conferences during their internship.

 SIRP trainees receive a stipend of $6,000 for the 10-week program.
 The stipend may change based on actual days worked in a week.
 Students are expected to pay for housing from these funds.
 Paychecks are issued on the 5th and the 20th of each month, deducting the required federal tax.

 You may apply starting December 1, 2022 through Slate.
 Applications will be accepted through Jan.
 20, 2023 at 11:59 p.m.
 CST.

 The following information will be required on the application:

 - Personal information, including contact information and mailing address

 - Transcripts from undergraduate universities and first semester of medical school